tankh99/tp/docs/DeveloperGuide.md

 Otherwise, if the process is successful, the current `Patient` object corresponding to the respective ID will be updated with the editedInformation.

 We have considered these alternatives:
 * Using the name as the primary key instead of the patient ID - may lead to unexpected deletes as there could be a case where the counselor has two patients of the similar name "Tan Ah Kow" and "Tan Ah".
 Suppose the counselor wants to delete "Tan Ah", and not "Tan Ah Kou" - in this case, the wrong record will be deleted by accident.
-Using an integer value as the identifier would eliminate this problem and will also makes it much easier for the user to input the commands.
+Using an integer value as the identifier would eliminate this problem and will also make it much easier for the user to input the commands.
-  * Therefore the workflow would be to search for the respective patient for the respective index via the `queryp` command before editing it.
+  * Therefore, the workflow would be to search for the respective patient for the respective index via the `queryp` command before editing it.

 ## Deleting an existing patient
 `DeletePatientCommandParser` obtains the patient index that is to be deleted.

-* The patient index is based on the unique ID that is tagged to each individual patient and is not the natural ordering of the list.
+* The patient index is based on the unique ID tagged to each individual patient and is not the natural ordering of the list.

 If the constraints are violated, `DeletePatientCommandParser` will throw a `ParseException` due to an invalid patient ID passed.